What is Lean Protein? Benefits and Sources of Lean Protein

 1. Assist Weight Loss

-Satiety i.e. the feeling of fullness helps in weight loss by curbing the urges to eat at short intervals.
-Lean protein aids in satiety, effectively controlling hunger for a couple of hours.
-Once you feel full, you will no longer eat more than the required food and eventually lose weight.
+Satiety, or the feeling of fullness, helps with weight loss by curbing the urge to eat at short intervals.
+Lean protein aids in satiety, effectively controlling hunger for several hours.
+Once you feel full, you will no longer eat more than the required amount and eventually lose weight.

 2. Builds Muscles Swiftly